-In view of the US CDC recommendations that voluntary opt-opt screening for HIV infection be performed routinely for all patients aged 13-64 years in all healthcare settings, as a normal part of medical practice,3 voluntary opt-out HIV screening is implemented in all other acute public sector hospitals for hospital inpatients aged 21 years and above.
+In view of the US CDC recommendations that voluntary opt-opt screening for HIV infection be performed routinely for all patients aged 13-64 years in all healthcare settings, as a normal part of medical practice, voluntary opt-out HIV screening is implemented in all other acute public sector hospitals for hospital inpatients aged 21 years and above.
 The objective of this programme is to give inpatients an opportunity to have HIV screening done as part of the routine medical care they receive during their stay in hospitals, and so facilitate earlier detection of HIV infection.
+During the period of 2011 - 2013, more than 100,000 HIV screening tests were done under this programme, of which 0.1% were HIV-positive.

-3 Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Healthcare Settings.
+Revised Recommendations for HIV Testing of Adults, Adolescents, and Pregnant Women in Healthcare Settings.
 CDC MMWR September 22, 2006 / Vol. 55 / No. RR-14.